 I received my MBiochem from Oxford University in 2015, having gone to the Oren Lab at the Weizmann Institute to research tumor suppressor pathways.
 I returned to Oxford to complete a DPhil in Engineering Science in 2019, looking at medieval theories of perception from a modern experimental perspective.

 I am interested in using light-sculpted optogenetics to artificially generate sensory perception in mice.
 More in detail, in Dima’s lab, I want to use a variety of behavioral tasks combined with neuronal activity perturbations to reveal the coding mechanisms of odorant identity.
 I got my PhD in neuroscience from Sorbonne University in France during which I worked in the lab of Dr. Brice Bathellier.
 In his lab, I worked on deciphering the neuronal underpinnings of stimulus saliency and the causal contribution of auditory cortex for an auditory discrimination task.
-If you are interested in the results here is my google scholar page where you can find the articles.
+If you are interested in the results here is my google scholar page.

 I am interested in the neural encoding of intensity information in the mouse olfactory system.